Apps

 In simple terms this means what is traditionally known as an Intranet, a private, internal web site dedicated to your company, that with today’s technologies can be enhanced in various powerful ways.

-For example they are also called ‘Social Intranets’, as they utilize social networking features, like Linkedin, so that employees can create member profiles and share updates to exchange knowledge and find one another.
+They are also called ‘Social Intranets’, as they utilize social networking features, like Linkedin, so that employees can create member profiles and share updates to exchange knowledge and find one another.

 The headline challenge for virtual teams is maintaining employee morale, as working remotely can easily lead to isolation and a sense of disconnectedness.
 Working together physically in the office brings many benefits, most notably this sense of social inclusion, and the knowledge sharing and collaboration that arises naturally from ‘water cooler networking’.